saurav-kumar-sah-dev/Kommercen/README.md

 Notes:
 - Razorpay and SendGrid are optional at runtime; routes degrade gracefully if keys are missing.
 - Update CORS allowlist in `backend/server.js` if your frontend origin differs.
+- To use UPI in Razorpay Checkout, enable UPI for your key in Razorpay Dashboard → Settings → Payment Configuration → Payment Methods (Test/Live as needed), then set `RAZORPAY_KEY_ID` and `RAZORPAY_KEY_SECRET` and restart the backend.

 3) Run in development